y3ro/notimefy/README.md

 Avaliable options:

 * `-reset-first`: Reset the app's state before running.
-Could be useful if the file `$HOME/.local/share/notimefy/<kimai_host>`, which is managed by the app, falls into a inconsistent state.
+Could be useful if the file `$HOME/.local/share/notimefy/<kimai_host>`, which is managed by the app, falls into a inconsistent state, mostly when changing the hour thresholds in the config file (you can manually delete the the app's state file in this case).
 * `-config <filepath>`: Specifies the path to the configuration file.
 If not specified, the default configuration file is in `$HOME/.config/notimefy.json`.